Wednesday, December 27, 2023

 All the hopes above are thoughts from stories I know exist in our city of Worcester, Massachusetts as we continue in Christmastide and get ready to step into a new year.

-And as 2023 comes to an end and 2024 is about to begin, I'm thinking again about the many reasons that God gave us the name Emmaus City Church.
+And as a new year is about to begin, I'm thinking again about the many reasons that God gave us the name Emmaus City Church.
 The "Kitchen Maid" painting above captures in visual form the essence of the potent true stories of "Emmaus" moments (including one of my favorites about Tatiana Goricheva).
 They are stories of real people who encountered the presence of Jesus in surprising ways, sometimes during Christmas

 Today, I am looking again at Velasquez' "Kitchen Maid with the Supper of Emmaus," knowing I need to hear Jesus' answer to the statements, "I had hoped ... " And I look forward to how He will meet us with His presence at the tables He sets in the days ahead as we are welcomed and welcome others, continuing the work of Christmas.